rezpe/rezpe.github.io/_posts/2022-07-11-open ai_exp.md

 layout: page
 ---

-This is a conversation I had with GPT-3:
+Those are conversations I had with GPT-3:

 _______________________________________________